 What should you expect?

-For your average issues like cleanliness, poor service and logistics, here are some different types of compensation you might expect:
+For your average issues like subpar cleanliness, very poor service, prolonged waiting for fixes, here are some different types of compensation you might expect:

 - Transfer to a different room (maybe with an upgrade)